harriklein/statemachine/README.md

    def onExecute(self): pass
    def onExit(self): pass
 ```

-Into each TradingStrategy class events, you can access the previousState, currentState and nextState trough the variable stateMachine.

 The state machine implements 3 states ("idle", "onHold" and "inTrade") and you can specify a custom TradingStrategy class when create the StateMachine.